-The mechanism whereby saffron influences mood seems to be serotonin, which is why it works the same as an SSRI, which block the reuptake (reabsorption) of serotonin into the brain.
+The mechanism whereby saffron influences mood seems to be serotonin, which is why it works the same as an SSRI, which blocks the reuptake (reabsorption) of serotonin into the brain.
 That means that more of this critical neurotransmitter is available to make you feel good.

 The Weight Loss Benefits of Saffron

 This has obvious implications for weight loss.
 According to the American Psychological Association, stress is a primary factor in eating: 38 percentof adults reported engaging in overeating in a month-long period, 33 percent do it to distract themselves from stress, and 30 percent of adults skip a meal due to stress, which can lead to massive overeating later.

 Saffron’s mood-boosting benefits make it less likely that you’ll eat to deal with stress or other negative emotions.
 It may not be as simple as that, either.
 Seratonin is implicated in modulating the metabolism, so frequent consumption may result in a slimmer physique, fewer cravings and an easier time maintaining a healthy lifestyle.

 If you have had trouble losing weight, and find you eat as a result of stress, anxiety, frustration, fatigue, or boredom, a quality saffron extract product such as the one made by 1 Body may be just the thing.
 It lacks caffeine and stimulants, unlike unsafe diet pills, and won’t give you the jitters or increase your stress.